 Due to the increasing availability of large amounts of unstructured text, techniques for their analysis are becoming increasingly important across research disciplines.

-This can take the form of extracting social and cultural information from texts in the humanities and social sciences (HASS) to extracting machine-readable information from technical texts in engineering and the sciences to help with developing hypotheses and projections.
+This can take the form of extracting social and cultural information from texts in the humanities, arts and social sciences (HASS) to extracting machine-readable information from technical texts in engineering and the sciences to help with developing hypotheses and projections.

 Text analytics in research tends to happen at either a basic, generic level (handled with standard packages) or with custom code specifically developed for a particular project.

-The Australian Text Analytics Platform (ATAP) will provide researchers with a toolset that is more powerful and customisable than those contained in the standard packages, while being accessible to a large number of researchers who do not have strong coding skills.
+The Australian Text Analytics Platform (ATAP) provides researchers with a toolset that is more powerful and customisable than those contained in the standard packages, while being accessible to a large number of researchers who do not have strong coding skills.

-ATAP will transform and accelerate the data-driven research possibilities across disciplines by providing Australian researchers with access to an online platform for processing and analysing unstructured texts.
+ATAP transforms and accelerates the data-driven research possibilities across disciplines by providing Australian researchers with access to an online platform for processing and analysing unstructured texts.

-The platform will include self-service training in text analytics techniques and promote greater flexibility and transparency in research workflows.
+The platform includes self-service training in text analytics techniques and promotes greater flexibility and transparency in research workflows.
 This project aims to foster a community that brings together developers and users of text analytics in an accessible and collaborative environment.